-But I truly believe that it is possible to be a calmer mom so that we can deal rightly with the difficult situations and so that our relationships with their children can be characterized by grace and peace, at least on most days! :)
+But it is possible to be a calmer mom so that we can deal rightly with the difficult situations and so that our relationships with our children can be characterized by grace and peace, at least on most days!

-Here are two mindset changes that I believe can help us to stay calm instead of responding in anger.
+Two mindset changes that can help you stay calm instead of responding in anger

 RECOGNIZE THAT YOUR KIDS ARE NOT IN CHARGE OF YOUR EMOTIONS

 When my eight year old whines and stomps her foot because she feels like I’m being unfair, when the pre-teen and 6 year old are hollering at each other over who gets what Lego creation, when the 3 year old cries and screams because I won’t let her have more cookies, I don’t have to match their reaction with those same emotions.

 Moms, we truly do set the tone for our day and our home.
 Pray for God to give you a peaceful countenance, even if you don’t “feel like it”.

 - Ask the Holy Spirit to prick your conscience when you are starting to allow your kids’ emotions to determine your reactions.
 I can tell you that this really works!